louis98789/scratch-warner/README.md

 ### Credits

-The Scratch Warner icon was created by [Turtsles](https://scratch.mit.edu/users/Turtsles).
+The original Scratch Warner icon was created by [Turtsles](https://scratch.mit.edu/users/Turtsles), prior to a large redesign by [Turtsles](https://scratch.mit.edu/users/Dinosu) that changed everything but the red background and exclamation mark.